llnl/axom/src/axom/bump/docs/sphinx/index.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)

 =======================
-MIR User Documentation
+BUMP User Documentation
 =======================

-Axom's Material Interface Reconstruction (MIR) component provides algorithms for reconstructing the interfaces between different materials in multimaterial meshes.
-The algorithms take Blueprint meshes containing a coordset, topology, and matset as input and they output a new Blueprint node with a new coordset, topology, and matset that contains at most 1 material per zone.
+Axom's Blueprint Utilities for Mesh Processing (BUMP) component contains useful utilities and algorithms that can be used to develop other algorithms that process Blueprint meshes.
+These utilities accept Blueprint inputs and generate Blueprint outputs.

 API Documentation